 Things are constantly changing and ever-evolving in the healthcare industry.
-New medical technologies and treatments are being developed all the time, and healthcare professionals must be able to keep up with these changes.
+New medical technologies and treatments are being developed constantly, and healthcare professionals must be able to keep up with these changes.
 Providing feedback to staff and scribes is one of the ways to keep up with this ever-changing pace.

 Regular feedback can help staff and scribes stay on track and meet or exceed expectations.
 It can also help them learn from their mistakes and improve their work.
 Feedback should be positive as well as negative and should be tailored to the individual.

-Healthcare professionals should set practical goals for their staff and scribes and provide feedback regularly to help them achieve these goals.
+Healthcare professionals should set practical goals for their staff and scribes and provide feedback regularly to help them achieve them.

-Conflict is an inevitable part of any workplace, and the healthcare field is no exception.
+Conflict is inevitable in any workplace, and the healthcare field is no exception.
 When healthcare professionals handle conflict constructively, it can benefit everyone involved.

 Staying professional and avoiding personal attacks can help resolve conflicts quickly and efficiently.
 Compromising and finding a beneficial resolution for everyone involved can help maintain a positive work environment.
 Handle conflict constructively by staying professional and avoiding personal attacks.